Did you know that many of the classic games you probably played as a child can help lay the foundations for reading, writing, maths and much more?

 Good for: mark-making, turn-taking, strategy, planning ahead

-This old-favourite game for two players (0 and +) can be played anywhere - all you need is paper and a pencil.
+This old-favourite game for two players (o and x) can be played anywhere - all you need is paper and a pencil.
 Players take turns putting their marks in a three-by-three grid.
 The player who gets three of their marks in a row first, wins.
 If you don’t have paper and pen, you could try replacing your noughts and crosses with something physical - fruit or buttons, for example.
 Make your grid with straws or sticks.
 The result is the same - strategy, taking turns and planning are all enhanced.

 2. Top Trumps